azgs/azlibrary_database/azlibAdd/README.md

 # Output directories

+The command line interface includes parameters for specifying both an archive directory (-a/--archive) for successfully imported collections and a failures directory (-f/--failure_directory) for storing collections that failed import.

 ## Archive

 If an archive directory is specified, each collection processed is tar.gz'd into a file bearing the collection's perm_id and moved into the archive directory.
 If no archive directory is specified, the collection directories are left in place.